holepunchto/hyper-instrument/README.md

 #### `registerLogger(logger=console)`

-Register a logger, so it logs info about the instrumentation (like when it successfully registers with the scraper). `logger` can be a `pino` instance, or `console` (default).
+Register a logger, so it logs info about the instrumentation (for example when it successfully registers with the scraper). `logger` can be a `pino` instance, or `console` (default).